pooriyayt/uptimeplus.ir/README.md

 - Create custom status pages to display to your users
 - Receive instant alerts via notifications and email
 - Get analytical reports on service performance
+- Enhance your account security with two-factor authentication
+- Fully customize status pages to match your preferences

 ## 🔥 Features